Transcat (NASDAQ:TRNS) Shares Gap Up to $92.90

-Transcat, Inc. (NASDAQ:TRNS)’s share price gapped up prior to trading on Monday .
+Transcat, Inc. (NASDAQ:TRNS)’s share price gapped up before the market opened on Monday .
 The stock had previously closed at $92.90, but opened at $95.77.
-Transcat shares last traded at $95.73, with a volume of 140 shares trading hands.
+Transcat shares last traded at $95.73, with a volume of 140 shares changing hands.

-A number of research firms have weighed in on TRNS.
-Zacks Investment Research cut Transcat from a “buy” rating to a “hold” rating in a research note on Friday.
-HC Wainwright raised their price target on Transcat from $95.00 to $105.00 and gave the company a “buy” rating in a research note on Monday, December 20th.
-Finally, Craig Hallum raised their price target on Transcat from $72.00 to $94.00 and gave the company a “buy” rating in a research note on Thursday, November 4th.
-One analyst has rated the stock with a hold rating and six have issued a buy rating to the stock.
-According to data from MarketBeat.com, Transcat currently has an average rating of “Buy” and a consensus price target of $75.64.
+A number of brokerages recently weighed in on TRNS.
+Zacks Investment Research downgraded shares of Transcat from a “buy” rating to a “hold” rating in a research report on Friday, December 24th.
+Craig Hallum upped their target price on shares of Transcat from $72.00 to $94.00 and gave the company a “buy” rating in a report on Thursday, November 4th.
+Finally, HC Wainwright upped their target price on shares of Transcat from $95.00 to $105.00 and gave the company a “buy” rating in a report on Monday, December 20th.
+One analyst has rated the stock with a hold rating and six have given a buy rating to the company.
+Based on data from MarketBeat.com, the stock currently has an average rating of “Buy” and a consensus price target of $75.64.

 Transcat Company Profile (NASDAQ:TRNS)